ChandraShekar2905/Sentiment-Aura/README.md

 Sentiment Aura captures your voice, transcribes it in real-time, analyzes the emotional sentiment using AI, and transforms those emotions into a living, breathing visual experience.
 The Perlin noise visualization dynamically responds to your emotional tone through color, flow patterns, and motion characteristics.

-**Try it now:** Visit https://cs2905.com, click the microphone, and speak naturally.
+**To try it:** Clone the repository and follow the Quick Start guide below.
+Grant microphone permission, click the mic icon, and speak naturally.
 Watch how your emotions transform into visual art in real-time.

 ---